Mental Health Facilities Bucks County, PA

 Pan American Behavioral Health Clinic

-Pan American Behavioral Health Clinic is one of mental health facilities in Bucks County, Pennsylvania, located at 1 North Wilson Avenue, Suite 1, 19007 zip code.
-Pan American Behavioral Health Clinic provides outpatient treatment.
-Pan American Behavioral Health Clinic provides trauma therapy, dialectical behavior therapy and couples/family therapy to young adults, seniors 65 or older and adults.
-Pan American Behavioral Health Clinic also supports people with HIV or AIDS, military families and clients referred from the court/judicial system.
-Additional services provided at Pan American Behavioral Health Clinic include diet and exercise counseling, suicide prevention services and family psychoeducation.
+Pan American Behavioral Health Clinic is a mental health clinic in Bucks County, Pennsylvania, located at 1 North Wilson Avenue, Suite 1, 19007 zip code.
+Pan American Behavioral Health Clinic offers outpatient treatment.
+Pan American Behavioral Health Clinic provides behavior modification, dialectical behavior therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Pan American Behavioral Health Clinic also supports people with HIV or AIDS, transitional age young adults and veterans.
+Some other services provided by Pan American Behavioral Health Clinic include diet and exercise counseling, family psychoeducation and suicide prevention services.

 Learn More

-Merakey is a mental health clinic in Bucks County, Pennsylvania, located at 600 Louis Drive, Suite 207, 18974 zip code.
-Merakey offers outpatient treatment.
-Merakey provides behavior modification, couples/family therapy and trauma therapy to young adults and children / adolescents.
-Merakey also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Merakey include family psychoeducation and case management.
+Maternal Child Consortium is a mental health facility in Bucks County, PA, located at 800 Clarmont Avenue, Suite B, 19020.
+Maternal Child Consortium provides outpatient treatment.
+Maternal Child Consortium provides group therapy, couples/family therapy and individual psychotherapy to adults, young adults and children / adolescents.
+Maternal Child Consortium also supports children/adolescents with serious emotional disturbance, LGBT and people with PTSD.
+Some other services available at Maternal Child Consortium include family psychoeducation and suicide prevention services.

 Learn More